jmd-dk/concept/concept/docs/tutorial/beyond_matter_only.rst

    # Non-parameter helper variable used to control the size of the simulation
    _size = 192

-   # Non-parameter helper variable used to specify linear components.
-   # Should be supplied as a command-line argument.
-   try:
-       _lin
-   except NameError:
-       _lin = ''

    # Input/output
    initial_conditions = [
        # Non-linear matter particles